ART FOR JUSTICE

 Our Road Map for Life Workshop©

-An innovative, effective Program that helps youth learn to make choices that will lead to success.
+An innovative, bold Program that helps youth learn to make choices that will lead to success.

-Youth Served by the Workshops are those who have been adjudicated delinquent, have involvement with the Department of Human Services, a parent in prison, or live in high risk neighborhoods.
+Youth Served: Workshops are offered to young people who have been adjudicated delinquent, have involvement with the Department of Human Services, a parent in prison, or live neighborhoods where crime and incarceration are prevalent.

 Objectives: Learning outcomes for participants include: